 A cluttered working space creates a cluttered mind.

-OSHA again comes handy here with their revelations.
+OSHA again comes in handy here with their revelations.
 They clearly show that any workspace where tools and other items are scattered all over the place creates a fertile environment for accidents.

 In short, in your sewing space, only have items that you will need.
-This especially goes for sharp objects – scissors, seam rippers, rotary cutters, thread nippers, shears.
+This especially goes for sharp objects – scissors, seam rippers, rotary cutters, thread nippers, and shears.
 Almost all modern sewing machines have very small storage compartments.
-So, you’ll need to store such sharp objects in a nifty storage within arm’s reach such as a small drawer on your sewing table.
+So, you’ll need to store such sharp objects in nifty storage within arm’s reach such as a small drawer on your sewing table.
 You would just need a few seconds to slide them open and take what you need.
 Or you could place them in a tin box or a jar, with the sharp end pointing to the bottom.
 Just make sure that the bottom of the container is cushioned, so you don’t blunt the tools over time.